 The facelift is a procedure which not only requires meticulous technique but also a true artistic ability if the best and most beautiful results are to be achieved.
 It must be performed with regard to producing the most pleasing, long-term aesthetic outcome.
 This is not the procedure to shop around for based on cost.
 You only have one face and it is the first thing that people see when they look at you.

 Dr. Vitenas has extensive experience and training in the latest facelift techniques.
 He is always careful to spend the time and produce the craftsmanship that will ensure a beautiful, natural and long-lasting result without the tell-tale look of surgery.
-Dr. Vitenas performs facelift surgery at the Memorial Hermann Southeast Hospital or at its affiliated outpatient facility, the Day Surgery Center, usually with an overnight stay for the patient’s comfort.
+Dr. Vitenas performs facelift surgery at Houston Surgery Center, an outpatient facility conveniently located in the same building as Vitenas Cosmetic Surgery.
 General anesthesia is used and the procedure takes four to six hours to complete.

 The incision for the facelift begins above the hairline at the temples, extends inside the front of the ear, and ends behind the ear in the hairline.
 To achieve a very natural, relaxed, and youthful look, Dr. Vitenas uses a dual-plane technique which addresses both the skin and the deeper tissues (SMAS) with multiple vector lifting and reshaping.

 The recovery after a facelift takes about two weeks.
 Patients can expect some swelling and bruising, and it may take two to three weeks for the bruising to fade.
 There usually isn’t any significant pain after the facelift, though patients can take medication to manage any discomfort they do experience.
 Patients may experience some numbness of the skin.
 The stitches are usually removed on the fifth and tenth days after surgery.
 Work can typically be resumed after two weeks, though more strenuous activities may need to be postponed for four to six weeks.

 Q – What is a facelift?